seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Not so, my lord; I am too much i' the sun.

 **QUEEN GERTRUDE**
-Good Hamlet, cast thy nighted colour off,
+Good Hamlet, cast thy nighted color off,
 And let thine eye look like a friend on Denmark.
 Do not for ever with thy vailed lids
 Seek for thy noble father in the dust: